top of page

 About the ASPN Initiative

-As national and international economies shift to cleaner, low-carbon products and solutions, the Appalachian region - western Pennsylvania, northeast Ohio and West Virginia - is well-positioned to benefit from a changing market.
+As national and international economies shift to smarter, cleaner, high-performance products and solutions, the Appalachian region - western Pennsylvania, northeast Ohio and West Virginia - is well-positioned to benefit from a changing market.

-The Appalachian Sustainable Products Network (ASPN) is an initiative being designed to equip Upper Appalachia to meet increasing residential and commercial sector demand for the products and materials used to construct, renovate, maintain, and operate healthy, energy-efficient buildings and infrastructure.
+The Appalachian Smart Products Network (ASPN) initiative is designed to equip Upper Appalachia to meet increasing residential and commercial sector demand for the products and materials used to construct, renovate, maintain, and operate healthy, future-ready, energy-efficient buildings and infrastructure.

 The project seeks to prepare the region to lead in designing and deploying the products, technologies, and services that deliver improved energy and water efficiency, increase on-site renewable energy, reduce carbon emissions, and connect buildings to a cleaner grid.

-By strengthening the reliability and growing the scope of the region’s manufacturing supply chain in green building products, the ASPN will contribute to the regeneration of Upper Appalachia as it transitions from the extractive industries that once fueled its economy.
+By strengthening the reliability and growing the scope of the region’s manufacturing supply chain in high-performance building products, ASPN will contribute to the regeneration of Upper Appalachia as it transitions from the extractive industries that once fueled its economy.

-ASPN’s market analysis and pilot program will be completed this year and we will immediately work to pivot to implementation.
-The market analysis includes data mapping and a market study analysis of the regional product and supply chain ecosystem.
-The resulting analysis will identify gaps and opportunities to connect the producers, suppliers and manufacturers – big and small – involved in producing products and clean energy technologies critical to the buildings and infrastructure sector.
-The pilot program will provide opportunities for producers and manufacturers to learn about and potentially pursue life cycle assessments (LCA), training and certifications for their materials and products.
+ASPN’s market analysis and pilot program were completed in 2024 and are guiding next steps as we pivot to implementation.
+The market analysis comprised data mapping and a market study of the regional product and supply chain ecosystem.
+It identifies gaps and opportunities to connect the producers, suppliers and manufacturers – big and small – involved in producing products and energy technologies critical to the buildings and infrastructure sector.
+The pilot program, completed in 2024, provided opportunities for four producers and manufacturers to learn about and receive training for pursuing life cycle assessments (LCAs) for their materials and products.
+Participating companies included: Berner Air Curtains, DMI Products, GatCreek, and SJ Morse.

-This will enable local manufacturers to develop products with less environmental impact, creating new jobs and enabling them to pursue business with builders, architects, designers and developers looking to deploy green building practices in their projects.
+The pilot program equipped these local manufacturers to develop products with less environmental impact, creating new jobs and enabling them to pursue business with builders, architects, designers and developers looking to deploy green building products and practices in their projects.

 What are the goals of ASPN?